canonical/airflow-rocks/DEVELOPING.md

 - goss.yaml and goss_wait.yaml define validation checks that ensure:
 - Airflow starts and runs as expected within the Rock.
 - All required providers and dependencies are present.
-- Environment variables are correctly staged and loaded.

 ### To execute the tests
 ```bash